Gradient-based filtering under misspecification: Stability and error bounds: Simulation studies

-\end{footnotesize} These values can be substituted into equations~\eqref{eq: finite-sample error bound} and~\eqref{eq: asymptotic error bound} to obtain finite-sample and asymptotic error bounds in the $\mP^j$-norm, respectively.
+These values can be substituted into equations~\eqref{eq: finite-sample error bound}--\eqref{eq: asymptotic error bound} to obtain finite-sample and asymptotic error bounds in the $\mP^j$-norm, respectively.
 As we are interested in least squares, we multiply these bounds by $1/\lambda_{\min}(\mP^j)=\eta^j$ to obtain (Euclidean) MSE bounds.
-Then we minimize these MSE bounds by choosing the learning rates $\eta^j$ for $j\in \{\text{im},\text{ex}\}$.
-For the ISD filter, we use the analytic minimizer $\eta^{\text{im}}_{\star}=1/\rho^\text{im}_\star$ given in Corollary~\ref{Cor: Optimal penalty}.
-For the ESD filter, we numerically minimize the MSE bound with respect to both the learning learning rate $\eta^{\text{ex}}_{\star}$ and Young’s parameter $\chi = \chi_{\star}$.
+We then minimize these MSE bounds by selecting the learning rates $\eta^j$ for $j\in \{\textnormal{im},\textnormal{ex}\}$.
+For the ISD filter, we use the analytic minimizer $\eta^{\textnormal{im}}_{\star}=1/\rho^\textnormal{im}_\star$ given in Appendix~\ref{sec: proof of optimal learning rate}.
+For the ESD filter, we numerically minimize the MSE bound with respect to both the learning rate $\eta^{\textnormal{ex}}$ and the free parameter $\chi$.

-\textbf{Simulation setup.} As in \cite{cutler2023stochastic}, our default parameters are $k=50$, $n=100$, $\alpha = \beta = 1$, $\sigma = 10$ and $\sigma_{\xi} = 1$.
+\textbf{Simulation setup.} As in \cite{cutler2023stochastic}, our default parameters are $k=50$, $n=100$, $\alpha = \beta = 1$, $\sigma = 10$, and $\sigma_{\xi} = 1$.
 We simulate $1{,}000$ paths of length $T=500$.
-For each replication, we compute the final squared error $\|\vtheta^{j}_{T|T} - \vvartheta_{T}\|^2$ for $j\in\{\text{im},\text{ex}\}$.
+For each replication, we compute the final squared error $\|\vtheta^{j}_{T|T} - \vvartheta_{T}\|^2$ for $j\in\{\textnormal{im},\textnormal{ex}\}$.
 We compute MSEs by averaging over all replications.

-\textbf{Findings for ISD and ESD filters.} Figure~\ref{fig:Least-squares recovery} shows the empirical MSEs of ISD and ESD filters for various values of $t$, $\eta$, $\sigma_{\xi}$, and $\beta$.
-The ISD filter consistently achieves lower MSEs than the ESD filter throughout the range of settings considered.
-The top-left plot shows that the ISD filter has the lowest empirical MSE and MSE bound for all time steps.
-The initial MSE for both filters is $100$; this is because they are initialized in the origin, while the true process starts on a sphere of radius $10$.
-The top-right plot shows the performance of both filters for different learning rates, illustrating that the advantage of ISD filters grows as the learning rate is increased.
-Vertical lines indicate the learning rates that minimize the MSE bounds, which in both cases lie slightly left of the learning rates that minimize the empirical MSEs.
-The bottom-left plot shows that the advantage of ISD filters grows when the state is more volatile (i.e., for larger values of $\sigma_\xi$).
-The bottom-right plot shows that the advantage of ISD filters also grows when observations are more informative (i.e., for larger values of $\beta$).
+\textbf{Findings for SD filters.} Figure~\ref{fig:Least-squares recovery} shows the empirical MSEs of both SD filters for various values of $t$, $\eta$, $\sigma_{\xi}$, and $\beta$.
+The ISD filter achieves lower MSEs than the ESD filter across the entire range of settings considered.
+The top-left plot shows that the ISD filter has the lowest empirical MSE and MSE bound at all time steps.
+The initial MSE for both filters is $100$, as they are initialized at the origin while the true process starts on a sphere of radius $10$.
+The top-right plot shows the performance of both filters for different learning rates, illustrating that the advantage of the ISD filter grows as the learning rate increases.
+Vertical lines indicate the learning rates that minimize the MSE bounds, which in both cases lie slightly to the left of the learning rates that minimize the empirical MSEs.